Ask question

 TLDR : Answer Summary

-When applying for a one-year extension of a NON-O visa based on retirement in Thailand, it is typically necessary to provide a TM.30 address registration receipt and a rental contract.
-In cases where the landlord does not have a chanotte (land title deed), a house book, rental contract, and the landlord's ID card should suffice to complete the application process.
+To apply for a one-year extension of your NON-O visa based on retirement, you typically need a TM.30 address registration receipt and a rental contract.
+If your landlady does not have a chanotte (land title), ensure you have a copy of her ID card and the house book, as these may suffice for the extension process.

 NON-O RETIREMENT VISA RESOURCES / SERVICES